Assassinated Haitian President Was Found With 12 Bullet Wounds - Local Official - UrduPoint

 MOSCOW (UrduPoint News / Sputnik - 08th July, 2021) Haitian President Jovenel Moise sustained twelve wounds to his body during the fatal shooting in Port-au-Prince's Petion-Ville suburb, local assistant justice of the peace Carl Henry Destin told Le Nouvelliste newspaper.

-"We found twelve orifices on the body of the president," the official said on Wednesday, adding that Moise was found lying on his back with his left eye "gouged out.
+"We found twelve holes on the body of the president," the official said on Wednesday, adding that Moise was found lying on his back with his left eye "gouged out."

 He specified that wounds were found on Moise's forehead, two in his chest, three at the hip, and one in the abdomen.